-- 1. Deputy will announce count time. - 2.
-All inmates will be instructed to get properly dressed and line up. - 3.
-Do not proceed with count until all inmates are up. - 4.
+- 3. All inmates will be instructed to get properly dressed and line up. - 4.
+Do not proceed with count until all inmates are up. - 5.
 Deputy will provide instructions to inmates on how count will be conducted.
-(Example: When I call your name, come up, show me your wristband, and step back into the cell until count is complete.) - 5.
-Count will be conducted with a printout of the current housing roster. - 6.
+(Example: When I call your name, come up, show me your wristband, and step back into the cell until count is complete.) - 6.
 Deputy checks wristband, and verifies with the housing roster.
 A visual safety check of the inmates and cell will be completed at this time. - 7.
 Do not proceed until inmate has stepped back.
 Continue with count until you have accounted for everyone on your housing roster.
-If there are inmates remaining that you have not verified with the housing roster you will need to add their name and CID number. - 8.
+If there are inmates remaining that you have not verified with the housing roster you will need to add their name and CID number to the housing roster. - 8.
 Once all inmates are accounted for, the deputy announces that the count is clear. - 9.
 Deputy will give PREA announcement and communicate expectations. - 10.
-Deputy documents any missing wristbands. - 11.
+Deputy documents any missing wristbands and is responsible for issuing a new wristband and documenting the issuance of a new wristband in the jail management system. - 11.
 Once count is complete, the deputy shall highlight inmates on the housing roster that were not accounted for.